splanck/vlibc/README.md

 int w = wcswidth(L"hello", 5);       // 5
 ```

+## Wide-Character I/O

+Basic wide-character formatting and scanning are available through
+`wprintf` and `wscanf`.
+Only the subset of conversion specifiers handled
+by the regular `printf` implementation is currently recognized.

 ## Platform Support

 The library currently targets Linux but aims to run on other POSIX systems as